Electrical and Computer Engineering

 A student who meets the minimum discipline requirements stated below will be considered for regular admission to the Ph.D. program.
-A student who does not meet some of the requirements but shows high potential for advanced-level work may be considered for provisional admission.
-Admission also depends on factors such as number of seats available, resources available in the area of student's interest, the quality of previous work, etc. A student not qualifying for admission to the Ph.D. program may be considered for admission to the M.S. computer science or electrical engineering program.
-Requirements for admission are similar whether the applicant is requesting electrical and computer engineering as the primary discipline or co-discipline.
+A student who does not meet some of the requirements but shows high potential for advanced-level work, may be considered for provisional admission.
+Admission also depends on factors such as number of seats available, resources available in the area of student's interest, the quality of previous work, etc. A student who does not qualifying for admission to the Ph.D. program, may be considered for admission to the M.S. in Electrical Engineering program.
+Requirements for admission are similar, whether the applicant is requesting Electrical and Computer Engineering as the primary or co-discipline.

-The applicant must have a bachelor's degree and/or a master’s degree in electrical and/or computer engineering, electronics, communications engineering or any other field requiring substantial training in at least one of the above fields and in mathematics with a GPA of 3.5 or better on a 4.0 scale, cumulative as well as in the major field; and a GPA of 3.5 or better on a 4.0 scale in all post-baccalaureate or post-master's degree work.
+The applicant must have a bachelor and/or a master’s degree in electrical and/or computer engineering, electronics, communications engineering or any other field requiring substantial training in at least one of the above fields and in mathematics with a GPA of 3.5 or better, cumulative as well as in the major field; and a GPA of 3.5 or better in all post-baccalaureate or post-master's degree work.